 The Recently Updated Dashboard macro displays a list of the most recently changed pages, blogs and files in your site.
 It is similar to the Recently Updated macro but with tabs to allow you to see all updates, updates from your favorite spaces or updates from your network (the people you follow).

-Using the Recently Updated Dashboard macro
+To add the Recently Updated Dashboard macro:

-To add the Recently Updated Dashboard macro to a page:
+To edit the Recently Updated Dashboard macro:

-Parameters are options that you can set to control the content or format of the macro output.
-Where the parameter name used in Confluence storage format or wikimarkup is different to the label used in the macro browser, it will be listed below in brackets (example
+If the parameter name used in Confluence Cloud storage format or wikimarkup is different than the label used when inserting macros using the browser or the slash command, it will be listed below in brackets (example).

 Parameter | Default | Description |